 Bay Area Book Festival

-Over the weekend of April 28th and 29th, 2018, the fourth annual Bay Area Book Festival will fill downtown Berkeley with a literary extravaganza that offers pleasure to anyone who has ever loved a book.
+Over the weekend of April 28th and 29th, 2018, the fourth annual Bay Area Book Festival filled downtown Berkeley with a literary extravaganza that offered pleasure to anyone who has ever loved a book.